Cross-Dressing in India: Why Do Dhotis Resemble Sarees

-Why do Dhotis resemble Sarees?
+Why do Dhotis Resemble Sarees?
 Degendering Indian Cultural Clothing

 Villagers in North India still wear dhotis, a popular Indian attire among men.
 The dhoti, which resembles sarees, is also very prominent in East and South India.
 Not only were the clothes gender-neutral in ancient India, but some traditions also promoted being in each other’s shoes.
 And they continue to thrive, with people still practicing them knowingly.